 Seonaid’s love of history began when she was growing up listening to her mother’s stories – particularly Scottish history.
 Her mother also shared many family stories.
 As a young teen, she stole her parents’ Jean Plaidy books off their bookshelf thinking they never noticed.

 Seonaid has a BA in Information and Library Services and is professionally registered with the Library and Information Association of New Zealand Aotearoa (LIANZA ).
-She has been senior research librarian, family history specialist, with Auckland Libraries for over 10 years, and proudly manages reputedly one of the largest international family history collections in a public library in Australasia.
+She has been a senior research librarian, family history specialist, with Auckland Libraries for over 10 years, and proudly manages reputedly one of the largest international family history collections in a public library in Australasia.
 She is a regular speaker, and teaches family history and organises events.
 Seonaid is the chair and convenor of the annual Auckland Family History Expo.

 Seonaid’s personal research interests are Newfoundland, England and Scotland.
-Recently she has also started dabbling in Wales where half of her husband’s ancestors are from.

 Seonaid sometimes contributes to her work blog, Heritage et AL and keeps promising to resurrect her long-neglected blog, Hunting Ancestors, when she has time.
 You can find her on Twitter with @genebrian.